What Is Nearsightedness?

 It happens more often in school-age kids, especially preteens and teens.
 Nearsightedness can run in families.

 How Is Nearsightedness Diagnosed?

-An eye doctor can tell if your child is nearsighted.
-They will do a routine exam that usually includes:
+A pediatric eye doctor can tell if your child is nearsighted.
+They will do an exam that includes:

 - asking about symptoms